-I’m happy to welcome a guest post for Yom Hashoah from Marcia Reines Josephy, former curator and director of the Los Angeles Holocaust Museum, and longtime Holocaust educator.
+I’m happy to welcome a guest post about Voices of the Generations for Yom Hashoah from Marcia Reines Josephy, former curator and director of the Los Angeles Holocaust Museum, and longtime Holocaust educator.
 Disclosure: also close relative.

 It is hard, oh so hard to teach about the Holocaust and genocide.
 It is hard to imagine 6 million, the number of Jews who died, to imagine 1 and a half million children who had no chance to grow up.
 That is why the unique idea behind a program called Voices of the Generations is so important.
 It teaches about the Holocaust through the story of one family a family similar to many of our own families, the survivors Walter and Hanna Bloch Kohner and their daughter Julie.
 Through their story, Voices of the Generations provides a human and very personal introduction to the Holocaust.